BeeGees: stayin' alive in chained BFT: Complexity and Performance Results

 \end{proof}

-Next, we simulate each protocol; we report how many protocol rounds were necessary to satisfy each protocol's commit rule.
+Next, we simulate a scenario in which leaders are elected round-robin; we mark an operation has committed when there is sufficiently many honest leaders to satisfy the protocol's commit rule.
 In CLSO protocols, the number of rounds directly influences both latency and throughput.
 If a round has latency $x$, then commit latency for an operation will be $x * rounds$ while throughput is calculated by dividing the batch size by the expected commit latency.
-We write CHLC(4) for Hotstuff (requires four consecutive leaders), CHLC(3) for Fast-Hotstuff, Jolteon and DiemBFTv4, and finally Relaxed for our own protocol \sys{}.
+We write \consec(4) for Hotstuff (requires four consecutive leaders), \consec(3) for Fast-Hotstuff, Jolteon and DiemBFTv4, and finally AHL for our own protocol \sys{}.
 Figure~\ref{fig:results} shows the resulting commit latency CDF.
-As expected, \sys{} achieves an expected commit latency of $4.5$; CHLC(3) requires $\approx 7$ rounds.
-CHLC(4) has worst the expected performance, taking $12$ rounds to commit.
-Worst-case commit latency is especially interesting: \sys{} has relatively low worst-case latency, with 18 rounds, while CHLC(3) protocols have a worst-case commit time of 76.
-CHLC(4) has seven times worst latency, with a worst-case commit time of 129 rounds.
+As expected, \sys{} achieves an expected commit latency of $4.5$; \consec(3) requires $\approx 7$ rounds. \consec(4) has worst expected performance, taking $12$ rounds to commit.
+Worst-case observed commit latency is especially interesting: \sys{} has relatively low worst-case latency, with 18 rounds, while \consec(3) protocols have a worst-case commit time of 76. \consec(4) has seven times worst latency, with a worst-case commit time of 129 rounds.